Zita Johann

-Zita Johann (born Elizabeth Johann) (14 July 1904 - 24 September 1993) was an Austrian-American actress.
+Zita Johann (born Elizabeth Johann) (14 July 1904 - 24 September 1993) was an Austrian-American actress and writer.
 She is best known for her role in Karl Freund's film The Mummy (1932) starring Boris Karloff.

 Early life

-Johann was born on 14 July 1904 in Temesvar, Austria-Hungary, which is now Timisoara, Timiș County, Romania.
+Johann was born on 14 July 1904 in Temesvar, Austria-Hungary, which is now Timișoara, Timiș County, Romania.

 A German-speaking Banat Swabian, Zita Johann was born Elizabeth Johann in the village of Deutschbentschek (near Timișoara), Austria-Hungary.
 The village is now part of Romania.
 Johann left her home and moved to the U.S. when she was about 7 years old.
 Her father, a hussar officer named Stefan Johann, emigrated with his family to the United States in 1911.

-In high school, she began to act in school plays.
+In high school, Johann began to act in school plays.
 Later, she appeared with the Theatre Guild Repertory Company in touring productions of Peer Gynt, The Devil's Disciple and He Who Gets Slapped.